 Does riding an electric bike help you lose weight?

 Maybe those ridiculous Planet Fitness hats you saw on New Year’s Eve did their job.

 Maybe you walked by a mirror and caught a glimpse of your profile and thought, “Wow!
 I’ve really let myself go.
 I have to do something!”

 Or maybe you’re tired of feeling tired.
 And bloated.
 And just, bleh.
 For whatever reason, you’re here.

 This is the year you’re finally going to lose weight and get that ticker into shape.
 How, though?
 Pounding pavement doesn’t sound appealing.
 Like at all.
 Just the thought of it makes your knees hurt.

 Jumping rope has traditionally been effective, but there is a whole lot more of you to get into the air than there was in elementary school.

 An elliptical at the gym would be better on your knees but being forced to watch “Home Improvement” reruns may make your brain walk out of your ear in protest.
 Consider taking to the open road in an electric bike.

 Yes, so long as you don’t allow the existence of a motor make you lazy.

-Electric bicycles have the same benefits of a traditional bicycle and as a result, carry all the potential cardiovascular and musculoskeletal improvements of cycling.
+E-bikes have the same benefits as a traditional bike and as a result, carry all the potential cardiovascular and musculoskeletal improvements of cycling.